department-of-veterans-affairs/caseflow-frontend-toolkit/README.md

 ### React as a dev dep
 Unfortunately, if `react` is listed as a `dependency` in `package.json`, then `yarn` fires a bunch of erroneous warnings about `react` not being met as a peer dependency.
 Thus, we move it to `devDependencies` to silence the warnings.
 Semantically, `react` is a `dependency` of this module and should be listed as such.

+### Local Development
+You may want to use `yarn link` to (link)[https://classic.yarnpkg.com/en/docs/cli/link/] a local copy of this module project level to view changes in your development environment.
+Simply `yarn link` in your local directory for this module, then `yarn link <version of this module>` in the project directory that contains `package.json` that you want to use it in.
+This is ideal for testing changes before you push.